andrewd18/df-lnp-installer/README.md

 1. Update your git repository with `git pull`
 2. Run `./df-lnp-installer.sh --upgrade`.
 When asked, enter the directory you already installed DF into.
-3. Your save files and soundsense audio packs will be saved.
-If something goes wrong, the whole install will be reverted.
+3. Your save files and soundsense audio packs will be backed up.

 Common Issues
 =============